jkhoel/studioapi-react-boilerplate/README.md

 Visit [CDP Stuido](https://www.cdpstudio.com) to learn more about how to build fast, distributed control systems on industrial computers.

 To learn React, check out the [React documentation](https://reactjs.org/).

-To learn more about protocol-buffers, visit [the official Google documentation](https://developers.google.com/protocol-buffers/docs/overview)